Whilst schools have broken up for summer, you can still catch our team here in the office on 0191 424 6336 if you need anything.

 How to produce a modern re-creation of a silent movie with your class

 Historic storytelling in English through e-puppetry (KS1)

-As our missions require various levels of knowledge with the iPads, and you will have the opportunity to select something appropriate to the age you teach and your familiarity with the apps and devices, there truly is something for everyone.
+As our missions require various levels of knowledge with the iPads, you will have the opportunity to select something appropriate to the age you teach and your familiarity with the apps and devices.
+There truly is something for everyone.

 After lunch you will have the chance to exercise your creativity and collate some of the content you collected on your mission

 The day will end with a chance to share your efforts and to gain inspiration from the other groups and their experiences.

 I know what you might be thinking – this sounds way too much fun to be a CPD course.
 At Sunderland RTC and Knetic Education we believe the best learning takes place when you are working collaboratively and allowed to express your creativity.
 That is what Mission Beamish is all about.
 Everyone who comes will also be given access to the online resources they need to plan missions with your own learners.